TL;DR

 - Total Recommended Cover: £350,000

 While this may seem like a large number, an expert adviser at WeCovr can help you balance the ideal level of cover with a monthly premium that fits your budget.
-We compare plans from across the market to find a suitable option for your circumstances.
+We compare plans from across our panel to find a suitable option for your circumstances.

 An Alternative: Family Income Benefit

 For those who prefer a regular income stream over a single lump sum, Family Income Benefit is an excellent alternative structure.
-If you make a claim, the policy pays out a tax-free annual or monthly income for the remainder of the policy term, rather than a lump sum.
-This is often a more affordable way to secure cover and can be a strong fit for young families looking to replace a specific salary until their children are financially independent.
+If you make a claim, the policy may pay out a potentially tax-efficient annual or monthly income for the remainder of the policy term, rather than a lump sum.
+This is often a more affordable way to secure cover and can be a strong fit for young families looking to replace a specific salary until their children are financially regulated.

 Standalone vs. Combined Cover: Making the Right Choice